-1. Self-Sufficiency - DESC utilizes \$50,000 for self-sufficiency income.
-DESC considers an individual to be below the self-sufficiency standard if they have an income of \$50,000 or less, regardless of family size.

-2. Veteran- an individual who has served at least one day in the active military, naval, or air service, and who was discharged or released from service under any condition other than a condition classified as dishonorable.
+- Self-Sufficiency DESC utilizes the 2017 ALICE (Asset Limited, Income Constrained, Employed) Threshold of \$50,000 for family self-sufficiency income.
+The ALICE report identified this amount as the income required for the survival of a family of four.
+DESC considers an individual to be below the self-sufficiency standard if they have an income of \$50,000 or less, regardless of family size. - 2.
+Veteran- an individual who has served at least one day in the active military, naval, or air service, and who was discharged or released from service under any condition other than a condition classified as dishonorable.
 This definition includes Reserve units and National Guard units activated for Federal Service.
 For further clarification refer to WIOA Section 3(63)(A) and 38 U.S. Code 101.